-Investigating the safety of application of human albumin, Vincent et al. [59] showed that from 1990 to 1997 approx. 112 million units of human albumin were administered worldwide; while from 1998 to 2000 approx. 107 units of 40 g each were administered.
-Adverse reactions that were directly associated with albumin were an extremely rare event during this observation period.
+An investigation of the safety of HA application showed that in approx. 112 million units of human albumin administered worldwide adverse reactions directly associated with albumin were an extremely rare event [111]; from 1998 to 2000 alone approx. 10 units of 40 g each were administered.

-A study compared approx. 7,000 critically ill patients who either received 4 percent human albumin or crystalloid solutions (Saline versus Albumin Fluid Evaluation, SAFE study [18]).
-No serious adverse reactions were reported for the human albumin group in comparison to the crystalloid solution group.
+A study compared approx. 7,000 critically ill patients who either received 4 % human albumin or crystalloid solutions (SAFE study [27]).
+No serious adverse reactions were reported for the HA group in comparison to the crystalloid solution group.